Citation, DOI, disclosures and article data

 Because Barrett esophagus represents metaplasia, it is often occult on imaging.
 Early esophageal adenocarcinoma arising out of Barrett esophagus also may be difficult to see.
-Radiographic imaging modalities are not adequate for screening.
+No radiological imaging modalities are adequate for screening.

 double-contrast esophagogram 7

-There is a ~70% chance of Barrett esophagus in a midthoracic esophageal stricture.
+There is a ~70% chance of Barrett esophagus in a midthoracic esophageal stricture ref.

 Treatment and prognosis

 Since Barrett esophagus is considered a premalignant lesion, confirmation with upper endoscopy and biopsy is warranted.

 If Barrett esophagus is confirmed on biopsy, then aggressive therapy for gastro-esophageal reflux is pursued, and perhaps endoscopic surveillance, depending on the patient's age and other risk factors.

 If there is mucosal irregularity (what would be seen on an esophagogram), then endoscopic resection has been recommended 4.
 Prophylactic resection or ablation has been used by some, particularly in younger patients.

 History and etymology